Last Updated on 3 weeks by traveldrafts

 What is the best time of year to go to the ATM Caves?

-Access to the caves can be done at any time of the year, as long as the river flow allows it.
+Access to the caves is possible at any time of the year, provided the river flow permits.
 So, as long as the weather is good and it hasn’t rained much in the previous days, any time of the year is a good time to visit the ATM caves.

-Anyway, we advise you to go in hot weather (which in Belize is not difficult) as the cave and the water is cool.
+Anyway, we advise you to go in hot weather (which in Belize is not difficult) as the cave and the water are cool.
 Note that it is fresh, not cold… 🙂

 Who can go to the ATM Caves?